nhanv/nhanv.github.io/about/index.md

 ## Nhạ Nguyễn
 * My name is Nha.
 * I have many hobbies and my favourite is programming.
-That’s interesting!
+That’s interesting!.
 * I had more experience in working with Android SDK, Java (OOP, Jetty, …), Construct2, C++ (cocos2dx, …)…
 * But it’s not all.
 Besides, I have my family, my life, my friends…
 * I have a passion for traveling and exploring.
 I hope I will can go to everywhere in the world in the future.